 Newly admitted students

 We can't wait to meet you!
-We hope you're excited to get started too.
+We hope you're excited to start your program, too.
 We've compiled a bunch of information for you below - take a look, and get ready - we'll see you in the autumn!
-As always, we're here for you along the way.
-Just reach out to us at firstname.lastname@example.org if you have any questions.

 What’s coming up

 Lund University arrival day

 On Arrival Day, international mentors and university staff will welcome you and help you settle into your new life in Lund and Sweden.
 We recommend all international students to attend, though attending Arrival Day is not required.
 More information about arrival day can be found here.